 - Estrogen plays an important role in the regulation of bone turnover.
-During menopause the ovaries decrease the production of estrogen.
+During menopause, the ovaries decrease the production of estrogen.
 Estrogen deficiency can induce cortical (hard outer shell of the bone) and trabecular (spongy inside) bone loss.
-This increase in bone resorption can lead to destruction of bone architecture, bone loss and microfractures.
+This increase in bone resorption can lead to the destruction of bone architecture, bone loss, and microfractures.
 Estrogen and calcium also have a relationship when it comes to bone health.
 Estrogen supports intestinal absorption of calcium.
-So having low estrogen levels can negatively impact the amount of calcium you are able to absorb.
+So having low estrogen levels can negatively impact the amount of calcium you’re able to absorb.

 - Progesterone, like estrogen, plays an important role in bone turnover and bone formation.
-While osteoporosis is primarily considered a result of estrogen deficiency, less emphasis has been placed on progesterone.
-But in reality, estradiol (one of the three estrogens) works together with progesterone in every tissue of a woman’s normal physiology.
+Because osteoporosis is primarily considered a result of estrogen deficiency, less emphasis has been placed on progesterone.
+But in reality, one of the three estrogens works together with progesterone in every tissue of a woman’s normal physiology.
 In vitro studies in human osteoblasts indicate that progesterone is likely working through bone formation pathways, meaning it plays an active role in osteoporosis prevention and bone health.
 While estrogen is still a dominant focus for osteoporosis in menopausal women, progesterone is emerging as a potentially important hormone partner.

 These inevitable changes in your hormones during menopause can significantly affect your bone health.
 To combat this bone loss due to hormonal changes, you may need to increase your nutrient intake.

 As hormone levels diminish during menopause, bone loss may occur and contribute to weak and brittle bones.
-As discussed, one of the ways in which estrogen supports bone health is by aiding in absorption of calcium in your intestine.
-So, ensuring you are getting an adequate amount of calcium along with the other key vitamins and minerals that assist in its absorption is crucial.
+As discussed, one of the ways in which estrogen supports bone health is by aiding in the absorption of calcium in your intestine.
+So, ensuring you’re getting an adequate amount of calcium along with the other key vitamins and minerals that assist in its absorption is crucial.

-As an emphasis on nutrient needs is heightened during menopause, it’s important to ensure you’re getting enough of the right nutrients by supplementing with a proven bone-building supplement and a one-of-a-kind fish oil.
+As an emphasis on nutrient needs is heightened during menopause, it’s important to ensure you’re getting enough of the right nutrients by supplementing with a clinically supported bone-building supplement and a one-of-a-kind fish oil.

-A 2005 study published in Clinical Calcium discussed three ways in which stress and osteoporosis are related.
+A 2005 study published in Clinical Calcium discussed three ways in which stress and bone health are related.

 - Stress induces behavioral distortion of drinking, eating, sleep habits, and exercise that can lead to osteoporosis.
-Stress can cause insomnia, making it difficult for you to reach that 6-8 hours of sleep needed each night.
-And for some, it can affect their food, drink and exercise choices.
-Harvard Health suggests that there is much truth behind “stress eating”.
+Stress can cause insomnia, making it difficult for you to reach the 6-8 hours of sleep you need each night.
+And for some, it can affect their food, drink, and exercise choices.
+Harvard Health suggests there is much truth behind “stress eating”.
 Stress tends to push people towards consuming high-sugar and high-fat foods!
 Again, this is due to high cortisol levels or a combination of high cortisol and high insulin levels.